Healing in a Chaotic World: Mental Health, Trauma & Realistic Self-Care

 • Feeling supported, not shamed

-Self-care can look like changing into comfortable underwear, cleaning out your fridge, or pausing for 3 breaths before you eat.
-It doesn’t have to be expensive, it just has to be honest and aligned with how you want to feel.
+Self-care can look like changing into comfortable clothes, booking that dentist appointment, cleaning out your fridge, or pausing for three three breaths before you eat.
+It doesn’t have to be expensive or flashy, It just has to reflect how you want to care for yourself.

 What You Can Do Tomorrow